 Pyro was one of the mutants resurrected as part of Selene's Necrosha plans.
 He appeared on the shore of Utopia alongside Berzerker and Scaleface, when Archangel and Warpath returned from Angel's Aerie with Hrimhari and Wolfsbane.
 He was aware that he was dead and forced to act by Eli Bard.
 However, despite acknowledging how he had died a hero, he quickly reverted to enjoying the life of a villain.
 Just as Pyro was announcing that he would gladly return to killing X-Men, Warpath comically hit him across the head with the hilt from one of his Vibranium Knives.

 The fight raged on and Archangel believed he had defeated the resurrected mutants.
 His metallic wings sliced through them all repeatedly, decapitating them.
 However, they could not be killed since they were already dead.
 Pyro taunted Archangel as the transmode virus rebuilt his body, restoring him back to one-piece to continue the fight.
-After Selene was defeated, Pyro and the rest of the dead mutants returned to their final resting place.
+After Selene was defeated, Pyro still alive.

 After many months after the death of the original Pyro, a new person started calling himself Pyro and joined a new group named the New Brotherhood of Evil Mutants.

 Return to Life: House of X and the Marauders